Russia suspends payments to Council of Europe over Crimea row

-MOSCOW Russia has suspended payments to the Council of Europe for this year, Russian Foreign Minister Sergei Lavrov said on Friday, retaliation for its delegation there being stripped of its voting rights.
+MOSCOW (Reuters) - Russia has suspended payments to the Council of Europe for this year, Russian Foreign Minister Sergei Lavrov said on Friday, retaliation for its delegation there being stripped of its voting rights.

 The Parliamentary Assembly of the Council of Europe suspended the voting rights of Russia's delegation after Moscow's annexation of Ukraine's Crimea peninsula in 2014.